satche/notebook/src/engineering/web/api.md

 # API

 [Application Programming Interface](https://wikipedia.org/wiki/api) (API) is a way for two or more applications/programs to communicate with each other.

-With APIs, an application can easily be accessed via multiple canals: web interface, CLI, scripts, etc.
+With APIs, an application can easily be accessed via multiple canals: web interface, CLI, scripts, etc. For example, in a [service-oriented](/engineering/architecture/styles/service-oriented.md) architecture, web services are a type of API which use the internet as network.

-For example, in a [service-oriented](service-oriented.md) architecture, web services are a type of API which use the internet as network.
+The term _API_ often refer to [Web API](https://en.wikipedia.org/wiki/Web_API), but it can be used for programming languages, operating systems, hardware, etc.

 ## Types